Thomson, Charlie

 Charlie Thomson, a goalkeeper from Scotland, joined Exeter City just before the declaration of war in 1939.
 Playing all three games in the short-lived 1939/40 season, he briefly reappeared for the club in 1945/46.
 His son 'Chic' Thomson was also a goalkeeper.

-He started his career at Alloa before joining Falkirk where he stayed for four years and acted as an unused reserve for Scotland against France in 1932.
-He was at Brighton for five years playing 169 league games for the Sussex club.
+Charlie started his career at Alloa before joining Falkirk where he stayed for four years and acted as an unused reserve for Scotland against France in 1932.
+Moving to Brighton and Hove Albion in 1934, he enjoyed 169 league outings over the following five years before signing for Exeter City in the summer of 1939.

-He subsequently reappeared for Exeter City 1945/46 when he made six appearances in Division Three South (South of the Thames), his debut being in a 1-0 home win against Bristol City in December 1945.
-He also appeared in all four of the two-legged FA Cup ties against Trowbridge Town and Newport County.
+Still registered with the Grecians, Charlie subsequently re-appeared for Exeter City in 1945/46 when he made six appearances in Division Three South (South of the Thames) starting with the 1-0 home win against Bristol City in December 1945 whilst appearing in all four of the two-legged FA Cup ties against Trowbridge Town and Newport County in November and December 1945.

 Appearances